Gift-Famous-Moyo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Instruction that  creates a new local variable
+Instruction that creates a new global variable